WebDevBootcamp/WebDevBootcamp.github.io/instructors/nw/_posts/2014-05-25-Liquid-Templates.md

 userid: nw
 ---

-This site is build using [Jekyll](http://jekyllrb.com/) a static site generator with a bunch of nifty features to help development to move faster.
-Jekyll uses [Liquid](http://liquidmarkup.org/) a templating engine that was created by [Shopify](http://shopify.com).
+This site is build using [Jekyll](http://jekyllrb.com/).
+A static site generator with a bunch of nifty features helping development to move faster.
+Jekyll uses [Liquid](http://liquidmarkup.org/), a templating engine that was created by [Shopify](http://shopify.com).
 It is extremely simple to use and was designed to have a low learning curve.
 Many companies use it like [Rackspace](http://rackspace.com), [Salesforce](http://desk.com) and [GoDaddy](http://godaddy.com) to help customers customize their experience.

 Shopify has put together a great set of resources on how to properly use and understand this technology.